 8) Now that your Windows 10 user password is reset or cleared, type ! and press Enter key to quit the User Editor menu on the screen.

 9) Then type q and press Enter to exit the chntpw Main Interactive Menu on the screen.

 10) The last and important step.
 Type y and press Enter key to save your password reset changes.

 11) You are done.
 Now you can remove the Hiren’s BootCD and reboot your computer.
-This time your computer will boot normally from the system drive, and then you can log on to Windows 10 without password or with the new password you set.
+This time your computer will boot normally from the system drive, and then you can log on to Windows 10 without a password or with the new password you set.

 As you can see, you can successfully clear or reset Windows 10 local user password with Hiren’s BootCD, although the steps are a bit much.
-Hiren’s BootCD is an old tool that was originally designed for Windows 7/XP/Vista and it haven’t been updated for years, so sometimes but not always it does not work for Windows 10 password reset.
+Hiren’s BootCD is an old tool that was originally designed for Windows 7/XP/Vista and it hasn’t been updated for years, so sometimes but not always it does not work for Windows 10 password reset.
 If it is not easy for you to use the Hiren’s BootCD or if the Hiren’s BootCD does not work for your Windows 10, you can use the easier to use tool: Windows Password Refixer to reset or clear your Windows 10 password.